Welcome to Year 9 – ‘Have Courage and Be Kind’

 Gaynes School aims to support all students’ learning and to ensure that they all reach their full potential.
 Form tutors will monitor how students use their planners and advise them on areas concerning personal organisation and academic progress.

-The past year has seen unprecedented disruption to our lives – and to the way students have accessed their education, with schools being closed for a long periods of time.
-Our message to the students starting year ten is simple: despite the disruption to your year nine studies, we still expect you to access excellent GCSE results, we still expect your very best, we will work with you to make sure that you make outstanding progress throughout the two years of your GCSE courses.
+Our message to the students starting year 9 is simple: We expect you to make excellent progress, we expect your very best and we will work with you to make sure that you make outstanding progress towards your GCSE.

-Students must actively take ownership of their final year in school, producing their best work at all times.
+Students must actively take ownership of their studies, producing their best work at all times.
 We will also ask parents to support the school and their child by:

 - Making sure that your child maintains outstanding attendance and punctuality